 It’s taken a while, but I’ve finally managed to complete a short, 12-minute video showing how the construction of the twin reservoirs completely changed the landscape of this part of the Goyt Valley.

-To view the video in all its high-definition glory, simply click the image to play, and then the expand symbol at bottom right of the screen.
+To view this video in all its high-definition glory, simply click the image to play, and then the expand symbol at bottom right of the screen.

 It features some of the old photos of both Goyt’s Bridge and Errwood Hall that people have kindly allowed me to scan and publish on this website, and to plot their position on old maps.